 There have been reports of allergic reaction with intravenous zoledronic acid including angioedema and bronchoconstriction.
 Cases of anaphylactic reaction/shock have also been reported.
+Cases of Stevens-Johnson syndrome and toxic epidermal necrolysis have also been reported.

 Additional adverse reactions reported in postmarketing use include: